techsaavy8784/silo-contracts-v2/README.md

 If you want to update to specific commit:
 1. cd `gitmodules/<module>`
 2. `git checkout <commit>`
-3. commit changes (optinally update `branch` section in `.gitmodules`, however this make no difference)
+3. commit changes (optionally update `branch` section in `.gitmodules`, however this make no difference)

 ## Adding new working space